Ronak-malpani/Ronak-malpani/README.md

 # 💫 About Me:

 A dedicated Final-Year Computer Science Student actively transitioning into a Full-Stack Software Engineering role. <br>
-I am driven by the philosophy of #learninginpublic, turning complex problems into clean, functional code.

-Education: Currently completing my B.Tech in Computer Science at MIT-WPU.<br>
+Education: Currently pursing  B.Tech in Computer Science from  MIT-WPU.<br>

 Role Focus: Engineering scalable, end-to-end applications with a strong emphasis on user experience and performance.<br>